Protect Your Elderly Loved One’s Rights with Our Expertise

 - Verbally aggressive with their caregiver

 If your elderly loved one falls under any of these categories, they are more likely to be abused.
 To ensure their health and safety, it’s important to visit and talk with them frequently to observe the level of care they’re receiving.
-Furthermore, if you believe your beloved elder has been mistreated because of their vulnerable condition, you should notify authorities immediately and contact an experienced attorney at Stewart Bell, PLLC to assist you with a potential lawsuit.
+Furthermore, if you believe your beloved elder has been mistreated because of their vulnerable condition, you should notify authorities immediately and contact an experienced nursing home abuse lawyer at Stewart Bell, PLLC to assist you with a potential nursing home abuse lawsuit.

 Safety Measures to Prevent Elder Abuse

 Preventing elder care facilities from harming their residents physically, emotionally, or financially starts with educating seniors and their families, health professionals, caregivers, law enforcement, and the general public on prevention methods.
 Below are several ways your loved one can stay safe in their home: